scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 where `to` is the address of a P-Chain address you hold.
 (See [here](../api/platform.md#platformcreateaddress) for instructions on creating a new P-Chain address.)

+Note that you will pay a transaction fee for both the export and import operations.
+In this example, let's assume the transaction fee is `1,000,000` nAVAX.
+Then the above export actually consumes `6,000,000` nAVAX; `5,000,000` goes to the P-Chain and `1,000,000` is burned as a transaction fee.
+Make sure that the amount that you're sending exceeds the transaction fee.
+Otherwise, when you import the AVAX on the P-Chain it will consume the transaction fee and you'll end up with _less_ AVAX on the P-Chain.

 The response should look like this: